bekele242/alx-system_engineering-devops/0x00-shell_basics/README.md

-diaplay the content list of your current directory in a long format
+display content list of your current directory in a long format